 As stated before, there are some limitations to this card.
 A combination of a high APR, strict penalty fees if you miss payments or go over your credit limit, and the lack of introductory incentives means that this card falls behind comparable cards on the market.

 The Marbles card potentially gives people a chance to build a better credit rating.
-The card’s very high APR’s and no additional benefits ranks it poorly with other cards of similar ilk.
+The card’s very high APRs and the fact that it offers no additional benefits mean it ranks poorly with other cards of similar ilk.
 If you are to use this card, you must be disciplined and motivated to pay it off each month.

 The institution allows you to check your eligibility first with a few standard questions.
 It is available to anyone over the age of 18, even if you have been turned down in the past.